Biodiversity: Analytical limits

-Biodiversity changes
+Biodiversity changes (other than losses)

+Natural seasonal variations

+Biodiversity naturally varies due to seasonal shifts.
+Spring's arrival enhances biodiversity as numerous species breed and feed, while winter's onset temporarily reduces it as some insects perish and migrating animals leave.
+Additionally, the seasonal fluctuation in plant and invertebrate populations influences biodiversity.

 Introduced and invasive species

 Barriers such as large rivers, seas, oceans, mountains and deserts encourage diversity by enabling independent evolution on either side of the barrier, via the process of allopatric speciation.
 The term invasive species is applied to species that breach the natural barriers that would normally keep them constrained.
 Without barriers, such species occupy new territory, often supplanting native species by occupying their niches, or by using resources that would normally sustain native species.

-The number of species invasions has been on the rise at least since the beginning of the 1900s.
 Species are increasingly being moved by humans (on purpose and accidentally).
-In some cases the invaders are causing drastic changes and damage to their new habitats (e.g.: zebra mussels and the emerald ash borer in the Great Lakes region and the lion fish along the North American Atlantic coast).
-Some evidence suggests that invasive species are competitive in their new habitats because they are subject to less pathogen disturbance.
-Others report confounding evidence that occasionally suggest that species-rich communities harbor many native and exotic species simultaneously while some say that diverse ecosystems are more resilient and resist invasive plants and animals.
-An important question is, "do invasive species cause extinctions?"
+Some studies say that diverse ecosystems are more resilient and resist invasive plants and animals.
 Many studies cite effects of invasive species on natives, but not extinctions.

-Invasive species seem to increase local (i.e.: alpha diversity) diversity, which decreases turnover of diversity (i.e.: beta diversity).
+Invasive species seem to increase local (alpha diversity) diversity, which decreases turnover of diversity (beta diversity).
 Overall gamma diversity may be lowered because species are going extinct because of other causes, but even some of the most insidious invaders (e.g.: Dutch elm disease, emerald ash borer, chestnut blight in North America) have not caused their host species to become extinct.
 Extirpation, population decline and homogenization of regional biodiversity are much more common.
 Human activities have frequently been the cause of invasive species circumventing their barriers, by introducing them for food and other purposes.
 Human activities therefore allow species to migrate to new areas (and thus become invasive) occurred on time scales much shorter than historically have been required for a species to extend its range.